Costco: The "PriceCostco" merger

 In 1993, Costco and Price Club agreed to merge operations after Price declined an offer from Walmart to merge Price Club with their warehouse store chain, Sam's Club.
 Costco's business model and size were similar to those of Price Club, which made the merger more natural for both companies.
 The combined company took the name PriceCostco, and memberships became universal, meaning that a Price Club member could use their membership to shop at Costco and vice versa.
 PriceCostco boasted 206 locations generating $16 billion in annual sales.
 PriceCostco was initially led by executives from both companies, but in 1994, the Prices left the company to form PriceSmart, a warehouse club chain in Central America and the Caribbean unrelated to the current Costco.

 Costco moved its headquarters from Kirkland to Issaquah in 1996.
 It chose to build a new headquarters campus next to a warehouse store to allow buyers to check sales and merchandise.
 They had originally planned to move by December 1993 to Redmond, another Eastside city, but delays in road construction near the warehouse site caused the company to reconsider.
 The former Kirkland headquarters, a 10.7 acre campus, was sold in late 1996.

 The company began testing store conversions to Costco branding across the Southwestern United States in late 1996.
-It officially reverted to using the Costco name and stock symbol in February 1997, with all remaining Price Club locations subsequently rebranded as Costco.
+PriceCostco officially reverted to using the Costco name and stock symbol in February 1997, with all remaining Price Club locations subsequently rebranded as Costco.
 In March 2020, Costco announced the acquisition of Innovel, a logistics company, for one billion dollars.